spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

   :::caution

-  If you set the cluster endpoint to Public, ensure you specify `0.0.0.0/0` in the Public Access CIDR field to open it to all possible IP addresses.
+  If you set the cluster endpoint to **Public**, ensure you specify `0.0.0.0/0` in the **Public Access CIDR** field to open it to all possible IP addresses.
 Otherwise, Palette will not open it up entirely.
 We recommend specifying the **Private & Public** option to cover all the possibilities.

   :::